Inside: The weekly food budget that saved our family so much money that we were able to live on one income.

 Note: This post contains affiliate links to the products and apps that helped make our weekly food budget successful, so you can try them too.
-If you sign up and/or purchase through our links we may earn a small commission at no cost to you.
 Read our disclosure policy here.

 The One Lifestyle Change That Allowed Me to be a Stay at Home Mom

 This past November, I quit my job.
 The plan was for me to enjoy the holidays with my family and start the search for a better employer in the new year.
 I did that, and things went so wonderfully that my husband and I decided it would be best for our famil (and my health) if I stayed home indefinitely.

 There was just one problem— we cut our income in half.